Revealing the Parallel Multilingual Learning within Large Language Models: More Analyses

-\paragraph{Choose the parallel language that LLMs can understand.} We test the impact of selecting parallel languages on the \textsc{PiM}-1 translating De $\rightarrow$ En of the FLORES-200, where Zh, Fr, Uk, and It are selected as the parallel languages.
-Via comparing the results of translating them to English, we examine the model's understanding of these languages.
-In Figure \ref{app fig: language_selection}, experimental results show that \textsc{PiM}-1 achieves better performance when the score of pivot translation is high and returns worse results when the score of pivot translation is low.
-This suggests that choosing parallel languages that the model comprehends better can bring more benefits for \textsc{PiM}.
+\paragraph{Choose the parallel language that LLMs can understand.} We test the impact of selecting parallel languages on the PMI-1 translating De $\rightarrow$ En of the FLORES-200, where Zh, Fr, Uk, and It are selected as the parallel languages.
+By comparing the results of translating them to English, we examine the model's understanding of these languages.
+In Figure \ref{app fig: language_selection}, experimental results show that PMI-1 achieves better performance when the score of pivot translation is high and returns worse results when the score of pivot translation is low.
+This suggests that choosing parallel languages that the model comprehends better can bring more benefits for PMI.

-\paragraph{Provide the highest quality translations as far as you can.} Here, we utilize some translation systems with different performance to construct the parallel input of \textsc{PiM} in various qualities, including NLLB-1.3B, NLLB-54B, Qwen-14B, ChatGPT, and GPT-4.
+\paragraph{Provide the highest quality translations as far as you can.} Here, we utilize some translation systems with different performances to construct the parallel input of PMI in various qualities, including NLLB-1.3B, NLLB-54B, Qwen-14B, ChatGPT, and GPT-4.
 Experiments are conducted on both Qwen-14B and ChatGPT.
 In Figure \ref{app fig: the quality of the translations and their performance}, translation systems are arranged in the ascending order of their translation performance according to the curve, and the results show that higher quality of translations can result in larger improvements.

-\paragraph{Place better understood language at head and tail of the input sequence.} We test the performance of \textsc{PiM} prompts with identical parallel texts but in different language order, and conduct experiments on De $\rightarrow$ En and Zh $\rightarrow$ En of the FLORES-200 using Qwen-14B.
+\paragraph{Place better understood language at the head and tail of the input sequence.} We test the performance of PMI prompts with identical parallel texts but in different language order, and conduct experiments on De $\rightarrow$ En and Zh $\rightarrow$ En of the FLORES-200 using Qwen-14B.
 Results in Table \ref{app tab: Examining the impact of language order} show that an LLM yields superior results when German is placed at the beginning and Spanish is placed at the end.
-Considering German and Spanish achieve higher score than other languages, we can infer that it is better to place the language better understood by the model at the both ends of the input sequence.
+Considering German and Spanish achieve higher scores than other languages, we can infer that it is better to place the language better understood by the model at both ends of the input sequence.